How to remove the bones from a whole fish.

 This method is used if you want to stuff or butterfly the fish with the head and tail removed.

 For small round fish, the insides must first be removed.
 This is done by making a slit along the belly and removing the guts.
-For detailed information on how to do this, see our section on preparing fish for cooking - cleaning round fish.
+For detailed information on how to do this, see our article on preparing fish

 Once the fish has been cleaned and rinsed, take the fish, place it on a clean board and cut off the head.
 Do this by slicing the head just behind the gills and cut in a big and swift stroke.